connectrpc/connect-python/docs/testing.md

     print(response.greeting)  # "Hello, Alice!"
     ```

 This pattern works with any test framework (pytest, unittest) or none at all.
-The examples below show how to integrate with pytest, but the core testing approach remains the same.
+The examples below show how to integrate with both pytest and unittest.

 ## Testing servers

-### In-memory testing
+### Using pytest

 Testing the service we created in the [Getting Started](getting-started.md) guide looks like this: